NotAPattern/my-config/README.md

 # About
 I'm a Bachelor student at Omsk State University in CS.

-Love Windows 10 Mobile, like Windows Phone 8(8.1), hate Microsoft.
+Love Windows 10 Mobile, like Windows Phone 8(8.1), Spotify, hate Microsoft.

+I'm currently studying Rust.

 "Well, that was some experience
 Now just let me adjust the spacial controls
 And we'll move to another observation point"